WolvHaven/wolvhaven.net/src/content/news/2020-10-14-political-system-changes.md

 heroImage: "/common/WH-Parliament-Outline.png"
 ---

+## Changes to WolvHaven Political System are coming

 Since the beginning of the current political system in WolvHaven in 2017, several issues have arisen.
 Following discussions with members of staff, and after conducting a review, several key changes will be coming to the server’s political system.

 ## Why the need for change?